-The BIS™ monitor is intended for use on adult and pediatric patients within a hospital or medical facility providing patient care to monitor the state of the brain by data acquisition of EED signals.
-It may be used to help guide anesthetic administration and may be associated with the reduction of the incidence of awareness with recall in adults during anesthesia and sedation.
+Use of the BIS™ index for monitoring to help guide anesthetic administration may be associated with the reduction of incidence of awareness with recall in adults during general anesthesia and sedation.

 The BIS™ 4-channel monitor translates the raw EEG data into the easy-to-read BIS™ index.

 BIS™ technology offers the clinician added security for providing specialized care and comfort for their patients, including those who may be more sensitive to the hemodynamic effects of anesthesia.

 BIS™ monitoring provides invaluable information about patient status to help clinicians address their unique anesthetic requirements.
 This may be particularly valuable for:

 The BIS™ index, one of the Complete Monitor output parameters, may be used as an aid in monitoring the effects of certain anesthetic agents.